Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 Lecturer Email Office hours for students

-Emanuela Conti To make an appointment please contact the professor by email.
-During the lesson period, the professor meets the students in the office and online at the scheduled time.
+Emanuela Conti To make an appointment, please contact the professor by email.
+During the teaching period, the professor meets the students in the office and online at the scheduled time.

 Teaching in foreign languages